PORTLAND, Texas — Local actor Bailey Roberts from Portland provided another update about his feature film debut "12 Mighty Orphans,:

 "But, they had the passion to play, the want to and this coach was an orphan.
 He kind of instilled in these kids just because you are here doesn’t mean you can't go somewhere."

 When asked how he adjusted from acting in local theater to film, Roberts replied, “I would just sit back and watch them and soak up everything.
 And, of course, I had the training and everything and the audition process so I had been in front of the camera multiple times.
 But, I would read someone's scene and say "OK, if I were in this position how would I do it?'
 And I would think about how I would do it and I would watch them and I would say 'Oh, OK they didn’t do this as big.'
 I would just watch and learn really.”

 Roberts had some direct advice for other young actors.

 "Don’t give up, as cliche as it sounds," Roberts said.
 "They’re cliche for a reason.
 Don’t give up, keep pushing.
 And, in the meantime, make sure you are getting better.
 Don’t stay stagnant count it as a blessing and as an opportunity to get better."

-"12 Mighty Orphans” comes out in theaters on June 18.
+"12 Mighty Orphans” began appearing in theaters on June 18.
 You can watch the movie's full trailer here.

-To see the full interview with Roberts, check here.
+To see an earlier full interview with Roberts, check here.